navtech-io/Simpleflow/docs/examples/examples.md

     exit
 end rule

-/* Upon successful registration, send an email to user
+/* Send an email to user,
- - Error handing feature available since 1.0.4...*/

-# Compose email message
+   once the record is saved successfully.  */

-set emailMessage  = `
+set emailMessage  = ` Hello {arg.Name},
-    Hello {arg.Name},
                       We would like to confirm that your account was created successfully.

                       Thank you for joining.
                       Date: {arg.RegistrationDate}
                     `

-# send an email to registered user
 set _, err = $SendEmail(message: emailMessage, to: arg.email)

-output userId  # access this using result.Output["userId"]
+output userId
 ```
 ### Execute